Toyota wants N.America to become big export base

 "We have 12 models now being produced in North America, and each one of them has its own potential.
 We are thoroughly reviewing the potential," he said.

-Toyota made headlines last year by announcing the start of Camry exports from the United States to South Korea, instead of shipping them from neighboring Japan.
+Toyota made headlines last year by announcing the start of Camry exports from the United States to South Korea, replacing those shipped from neighboring Japan.

 "This is just the beginning of a new era of North America being a source of supply to many other parts of the world," Inaba said.

-Toyota has said it wants to reduce its exports out of Japan, now around 1.7 million vehicles a year, to 1.5 million to escape currency losses.
+Toyota has said it wants to reduce its exports out of Japan, now around 1.7 million vehicles, to 1.5 million to escape currency losses.
 It is simultaneously looking to increase Japanese sales by 200,000 vehicles a year to keep its pledge of producing at least 3 million vehicles at home.

-Inaba said Toyota would look for ways to utilize its vast global sales network to market the vehicles for a niche segment of customers that may share U.S. consumers' unique taste for bigger cars and trucks.
+Inaba said Toyota would look for ways to utilize its vast global sales network to market vehicles in what would be a niche in countries that do not necessarily share U.S. consumers' unique taste for bigger vehicles.

 "We have a very strong base of world distributors.
 I think we can take advantage of their sales network and their power of marketing," he said.

-Inaba also said he wanted Toyota's North American operations to have a bigger role in developing vehicles -- a task performed mainly in Japan.
+Inaba also said he wanted Toyota's North American operations to have a bigger role in developing vehicles -- a task done mainly in Japan.

 BIG U.S. SALES GROWTH IN 2012